Skip to Main Content

 Minimum Age

 A minor is defined as any person under 18 years of age.
 La.
 Civil Code art.
 29. Minors under the age of 12 are prohibited from working in any occupation.
 La.
 Rev. Stat. § 23:162.
-Minors under the age of 14 may only be employed where they are working under the direct supervision of a parent or legal guardian who is a partner in the business.
+Minors under the age of 14 may only be employed where they are working under the direct supervision of a parent or legal guardian who is an owner or partner in the business.
 La.
 Rev. Stat. § 23:162.
 Minors 14 and 15 years of age may be employed only in certain occupations and may only work after school and during nonschool days.
 La.
 Rev. Stat. § 23:166.
 Minors under 16 years of age are prohibited from obtaining employment in certain occupations, depending upon the age of the minor and the occupation.
 La.
 Rev. Stat. §§ 23:161, 23:163.

 Reference Immunity